X-POWER0/xnawiki/Web Articles/Riemers/Riemers3DXNA2flightsim05loadingmodel.md

     }
 ```

 This code has some important differences with the code that renders the city.
 First of all, you need a World matrix that is different from the Identity matrix.
-This is required, because when you would render the xwing immediately, you would notice 2 problems:
+This is required because when you would render the xwing immediately, you would notice 2 problems:

 * The xwing would be WAY too large
 * It would be rotated for 180 degrees, with its nose into the positive Z direction, while MonoGame takes the negative Z direction as Forward